brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-07-metabolismhormoneregulation.md

 In contrast, glycogenolysis is the breakdown of glycogen into glucose-1-phosphate, which is converted to glucose-6-phosphate and utilized for energy.
 In the liver, this glucose-6-phosphate can be converted into free glucose and released into the bloodstream, ensuring blood glucose levels remain stable during fasting.
 However, muscle cells lack glucose-6-phosphatase, meaning that glycogen breakdown in muscles supports only local ATP generation, not bloog glucose homeostasis.

+The balance between glycogenesis and glycogenolysis is hormonally controlled.
+Insulin stimulates glycogen synthesis, promoting storage, while glucagon and epinephrine activate glycogenolysis, mobilizing energy when needed.
+This explains why insulin resistance in diabetes disrupts not only blood glucose levels but also energy storage and retrieval.

 ## Fatty Acid and Amino Acid Metabolism: Alternative Energy Pathways

 When glucose is scarce, the body shifts to alternative fuel sources, primarily fatty acids and amino acids.
 Fatty acids undergo beta-oxidation, a mitochondrial process that breaks down long-chain fatty acids into **Acetyl-CoA**, feeding directly into the Krebs cycle.
 This transition is critical during fasting, prolonged exercise, and ketogenic states, where fatty acids become the primary source of ATP.